hadley/adv-r/Subsetting.md

 * You have very few `TRUE`s and very many `FALSE`s; a set representation may be faster and require less storage

-`which()` allows you to convert from a boolean representation to a logical representation.
+`which()` allows you to convert from a boolean representation to a integer representation.
 There's no reverse operation in base R, but we can easily add one:

 ```R
 x <- sample(10) < 4